denvrdata/denvrdemos/langchain/nvidia/README.md

 ### Components

 - [LangChain](https://python.langchain.com/docs/introduction/) - Our primary python framework
-- [DuckDB](https://duckdb.org/docs/index) - Our sample relational database, could also be sqlite or postgres
+- [DuckDB](https://duckdb.org/docs/index) - Our sample relational database, but this could also be sqlite or postgres
 - [HuggingFace](https://huggingface.co/) - For downloading our LLM and embedding model checkpoints

 ### Dependencies